krishanukumar/krishanukumar.github.io/index.md

 ---
 ### Droplet generation in rotating disk atomization

-Developed a mathematical model for slag droplet formation in the rotating disk atomization process.
-Film formation, disintegration, and drop formation mechanisms were modeled using a computational fluid dynamics-based approach.
+Film formation, disintegration, and drop formation mechanisms in the rotating disk atomization process for slig were modeled using a computational fluid dynamics-based approach.
 Droplet solidification process and phase transitions at a variable cooling rate for BF Slag were also analysed.

 - V.T.
 Mantripragada, **k.
 Kumar**, P. Kumar, & S. Sarkar (2021). **[Modeling of Powder Production During Centrifugal Atomization](https://link.springer.com/article/10.1007/s40831-021-00370-2)**, *J. Sustain.
 Metall.*, 7, 620-629